"What board would be the right size for me?"

 This is a really good question and one that I looked at briefly as part of a broader overview in the article about choosing kite boards.
 OK, so now we are going to look specifically at the dimensions and the effect they have on a board for different users.
 There are many other characteristics of a board which will affect your choice of size, but I'll say more about them in detail in a later post.

 Firstly, you'll notice that twin tips are measured in centimeters, with the measurement being given as length x width, you might see a board described as 138 x 42.
 A key point to make now is that you can't really talk about a board purely in terms of its length, as you might a snowboard for instance, and there is a reason for this.
 Kite boards only have enough buoyancy to float themselves, so kitesurfing on a twin tip is a purely planing sport.
 If your not travelling fast enough for the lift force of the water pressure on the base of your board to overcome your weight, well, you sink and that's no fun.
 What makes a twin tip work is that there is enough surface area (length x width) to give you lift as your kite pulls you along.
-If you do some math and work out the surface area of some boards, you'll notice that adding a cm to width has a much greater effect on the area than adding a cm to the length.
+If you do some maths and work out the surface area of some boards, you'll notice that adding a cm to width has a much greater effect on the area than adding a cm to the length.
 This is why noting the width is key to talking about kiteboarder size.

 Consider these three sizes, 132 x 40, 135 x 41 and a 138 x 42.
 An experienced kiter of average weight (about 75kg) could use any of these boards to kitesurf with, so what makes one size preferable over another?
 Well, part of the choice is made for you by the conditions you kite in most often.
 If you live in a light wind area, you would tend to chose a bigger board, as the larger area will help you glide through the lulls when your kite is only just giving enough pull to keep you planing.
 The bigger board is also better at keeping you planing in lower speed situations such as when you are edging upwind.
 On the other hand, in a location where it's frequently fairly blowy, a smaller board will help you stay in control, it will be easier to edge the kite forward in the window during gusts and you won't feel overpowered so quickly.